 The celebration of mountains and whitewater rapids is the inspiration for everything Rapidgrass.
 The Internationally acclaimed mountain music is influenced by an active, outdoor lifestyle.
 Brought together through music and love for mountains, they define modern, acoustic, Colorado mountain music.

-The lineup includes Mark Morris (guitar, vocals); Coleman Smith (violin, mandolin, vocals); Carl Minorkey (upright bass, tenor banjo, vocals); and Alex Johnstone (mandolin, fiddle, vocals).
-Adjunct players include Billy Cardine (dobro, vocals, recording producer) and Kyle Hauser (banjo, vocals).
+The lineup includes Mark Morris (guitar, lead vocals); Coleman Smith (violin); Carl Minorkey (upright bass); and Alex Johnstone (mandolin, vocals); Billy Cardine (dobro, recording producer).
 This front range Colorado ensemble uses classical, gypsy, bluegrass, pop, swing, and other world rhythms to create what is, and can only be described of as, Rapidgrass.

 - Happy Trails!